shamirtanna/technical-projects/README.md

 # technical-projects

 Hi!
-I'm Shamir Tanna, a Product Manager who builds AI prototypes to deeply understand the technology.
+I'm Shamir Tanna, a Product Manager who builds AI prototypes to deeply understand the technology and test out potentially valuable ideas for customers and society.

 ## Projects